Gauravk2610/Shoppify/README.md

 ## Details

-Frontend using bootstrap , Html, Css
+Frontend using bootstrap , Html, Css & Javascript

 Backend using Django